Apollos Okwuchi Nwauwa

 Apollos Okwuchi Nwauwa is a Nigerian-born historian and professor of Africana Studies.
 He is currently the Director of Africana Studies, College of Arts and Sciences, Bowling Green State University, Bowling Green, Ohio.
 Nwauwa earned his Bachelor of Arts (B.A.) degree from the then Bendel State University (later renamed Ambrose Alli University) Ekpoma, Edo State, Nigeria.
 He received his M.A. and Ph.D. in History at Dalhousie University, Halifax, Nova Scotia Canada, in 1989 and 1993 respectively.
-Nwauwa is a members of many learned societies and served as President of the Igbo Studies Association from 2010-2014.
+Nwauwa is a member of many learned societies and served as President of the Igbo Studies Association from 2010-2014.
 He is the current editor of OFO: Journal of Transatlantic Studies.
 Nwauwa is author and editor of many book and scholarly journal articles.